danilojr-delacruz/danilojr-delacruz.github.io/_posts/2023-12-30-Forward-and-Reverse-Mode-Differentiation.md

     - Neural-Based Differential Equation refers to $du = f_{\theta}(u) dt$ where $f_{\theta}$ is a neural network.
     - Evaluating $u$ can be done through numerical integration which requires evaluation of $f_{\theta}$ say $n$ times.
 As we need to combine these values, we need to hold $O(nmd^{3})$ in memory.
     - The adjoint method only requires $O(md^{3})$ memory but is numerically unstable.
-    - Their new method retains the computational complexity of the adjoint method whilst retaining numerical stability.
+    - Their method is numerically stable while retaining the memory requirements of the adjoint method at the expense of increased computational cost.

 These two papers indicate that memory cost is becoming a critical consideration in the design of algorithms.
+Often memory requirements are reduced by increasing computational cost.

 ## Conclusion
 Forward mode computes gradients while it evaluates the function $f$ whereas backward mode computes gradients in reverse after evaluation.
 Since $f$ is typically a scalar, forward mode takes longer to run whereas backward mode requires more memory.